WLAN-Pi/wlanpiserver/README.md

 # Server Mode is Non-persistent

-WLAN Pi will only stay in server mode until you reboot it or remove and reconnect power source.
+**WLAN Pi will only stay in server mode until you reboot it or remove power source**.
+At the next boot, it will automatically switch back to its default "Classic" mode.
+If you need to activate it again, do so by "Menu > Modes > Server > Confirm".
 This is a safety feature to help you avoid WLAN Pi in server mode (with DHCP server enabled) to be connected to a production network by mistake.

 # Using Server Mode